A Plastic Ocean

 Our goal is to nurture a communal sense of climate consciousness.
 We also want to help develop climate resilience in areas like Ha Pak Nai.
 This can be done through the restoration of the natural environment, and by making MAPA visible to the public.

 Initiative of Hong Kong

-““Project Prosperity” is the first bamboo afforestation program in Hong Kong.
-We work together with community partners and specialists, aim to rehabilitate abandoned farmland by planting bamboo in a way that restores the ecosystem at Ha Pak Nai through its plant characteristics, which can help removing elemental pollutants and prevent further habitat destruction.
+‘Project Prosperity’ is the first bamboo afforestation program in Hong Kong.
+We work together with community partners and specialists.
+We aim to rehabilitat abandoned farmland by planting bamboo in order to restore the ecosystem at Ha Pak Nai.
+Through its plant characteristics, bamboo can help removing elemental pollutants and prevent further habitat destruction.